 The story is something that turned out to be amazing and really shines compared to other novels in this genre.
 I read all the routes and didn't find a single one that I did not enjoy.
 I couldn't even complain about getting a "bad" ending as both the good and bad endings impressed me in how they handled each.

-The deep details, the humor added into it, sarcasm of the characters, the personal circumstances from each character showing a point of psychological madness and post traumatic suffering, this all make me think about where the idea comes from.
-The story is stated to be fiction, but I truly think the emotional traumas that the characters go through is so well thought out and executed in the novel, that they may have been inspired by real life situations from real people.
+The deep details, the humor added into it, the sarcasm of the characters, the personal circumstances from each character show a point of psychological madness and post-traumatic suffering, this all makes me think about where the idea comes from.
+The story is stated to be fiction, but I truly think the emotional traumas that the characters go through are so well thought out and executed in the novel, that they may have been inspired by real-life situations from real people.

 The other thing that I felt was lacking was that we learn mostly nothing about the protagonist himself.
 We have three routes showing that the protagonist could have a slight connection to the other students but there is only one that actually goes into slight details explaining some of Yuuji's past so that we understand his own problems.
 I really do hope to learn more about him in the other game releases as he is a very interesting character.

 The game has 2 different versions.
 I ended up playing both versions to be able to understand the differences.
 The version published on Steam does not contain any eroge or sexual content, there is also no patch available for the game.
 If someone is looking for the uncensored version you will have to buy it at a different store outside of Steam.

 My overall thoughts for The Fruit Of Grisaia are amazing, to say the least.
 This visual novel includes a lot of different elements such as truly deep and well detailed psycho traumatic scenes, very awful childhoods that all of them have to bear within them, a nice and pleasant humor added to perfectly distract from the dull atmosphere at the right moments, and also the unique personalities for each character that provides a great deal of diversity into the story.